 Monday, July 13, - Opening Session, Youth Awards Luncheon, Recognition Night

-Tuesday, Jul 14 - District Breakfast (VA compatriots strongly encouraged), General Session (cont.), PG's Banquet
+Tuesday, Jul 14 - District Breakfast (VA compatriots strongly encouraged), General Session (cont.), General Officer Election Voting, PG's Banquet

-Wednesday, Jul 15 - General Session, Afternoon Tours, Elections, Installation Banquet
+Wednesday, Jul 15 - General Session, Afternoon Tours, Installation Banquet

 Virginia Volunteers may sign up for individual events without registering for the entire Congress.